irrelative/jsonlt/README.md

 1. Build the project: `npm run build`
 2. Open `demo/index.html` in your web browser

-Alternatively, you can try the online demo at: https://irrelative.github.io/jsonlt/
+Alternatively, you can try the online demo at: <a href="https://irrelative.github.io/jsonlt/" target="_blank">https://irrelative.github.io/jsonlt/</a>

 ## Development